skwid138/mac-environment-setup/README.md

 - **04-python-setup.sh**: Installs Miniconda and configures the environment for Python development.
 - **05-docker-setup.sh**: Installs Docker Desktop.
 - **06-zsh-customization.sh**: Installs and configures Zplug with plugins for ZSH enhancement.
+- **07-common-apps.sh**: Installs commonly used applications like Firefox, Chrome, Slack, and Discord.

 ### Removal Scripts